-This sample is the preface of the book, Legacy Leadership, by Jeannine Sandstrom and Lee Smith.
-Legacy Leadership® was birthed on a train speeding from one side of England to the other, written initially on the backs of napkins, ticket stubs and hotel stationery.
+This sample is the preface of the book, Legacy Leadership, Legacy Leadership® was birthed on a train speeding from one side of England to the other, written initially on the backs of napkins, ticket stubs and hotel stationery.

 That was ten years ago.
 Since that time, we have introduced this model to the world by developing certified trainers and facilitators, and to a world of coaching clients and whole organizations who have practiced its basics and experienced its fruit.
 We thought it was about time to stop for a few moments, step off the speeding train and get this material to the rest of you!

 In the late 1990s we authored a coach training curriculum, The Coaching Clinic®, which is now used globally to teach coaching skills and competencies.
 The train ride through England was a result of this new offering, but we knew after initial release the program would be turned over to those who train coaches, and we would be turning back to doing what we do best—executive coaching.
 On this long train ride our thoughts naturally inclined to this future, and subsequently to one of the greatest dilemmas we faced as executive coaches—one that persists to this day for many—and the very reason Legacy Leadership was developed.